pingidentity/pingone-sample-registration/README.md

-# PingOne for Customers User Registration Samples
+# PingOne User Registration Samples
 This repository contains code samples on different languages that will help you to start with some of PingOne functionality: new user registration, user password update by logged in user or by application itself, and forgotten password recovery scenario.

 ## Programming Language Variants